KrishChatterjie/krispy/checkpoint.md

 - create a new file to fetch roles/users and ctrl-c, ctrl-v
 - call ^ file from index.js, assign.js, progress.js, remove.js

+- update database when new user is added to or leaves server

 - work on readme after everything else is done